LuisFernandoPenhaDeCamargo/study-resources/refatorar.md

 [cargo-make] WARN - Build Failed.

 #

-npm WARN deprecated request@2.88.2: request has been deprecated, see https://github.com/request/request/issues/3142
-npm WARN deprecated sequelize@3.35.1: Please update to v6 or higher!
-A migration guide can be found here: https://sequelize.org/v6/manual/upgrade-to-v6.html

-npm WARN deprecated har-validator@5.1.5: this library is no longer supported
-npm WARN deprecated uuid@3.4.0: Please upgrade  to version 7 or higher.
-Older versions may use Math.random() in certain circumstances, which is known to be problematic.
-See https://v8.dev/blog/math-random for details.
-npm WARN deprecated terraformer-wkt-parser@1.2.1: terraformer-wkt-parser is deprecated and no longer supported.
-Please use @terraformer/wkt.
-npm WARN deprecated terraformer@1.0.12: terraformer is deprecated and no longer supported.
-Please use @terraformer/arcgis.
-npm ERR! path /usr/lib/node_modules/@zoeslots/zoe-game-api
 npm ERR! code EISGIT
 npm ERR! git /usr/lib/node_modules/@zoeslots/zoe-game-api: Appears to be a git repo or submodule.
 npm ERR! git     /usr/lib/node_modules/@zoeslots/zoe-game-api